 A "citation" is a short note that documents your source(s) of information.
 It provides the reader with identifying information so that they are able to access the original source.

 A proper citation has two components for documentation of sources:

 WITHIN THE PAPER— This may be a footnote, endnote or parenthetical reference and is placed next to each quote or paraphrase in order to document its source.
 When you refer to another's work, cite your source.

 AT THE END— This is a comprehensive list of all the works used in the research project.
 It is often referred to as Works Cited (MLA), Reference List (APA) or Bibliography (Turabian), depending upon the style format that is used.

 Format, content, and/or word order for documenting sources within the text differs from that at the end of a paper.

 Always follow the guidelines in the appropriate style manual and your professor's instructions.

 Refer to the reference print resources for complete citation formats and descriptions.
-The most current editions of style manuals are on Reserve at the Circulation Desk, 4th floor LRC.
+The most current editions of style manuals are on Reserve at the One-Stop Library Services Desk, 4th floor LRC.